jpeasari/Dot-Plot-Anaysis-OpenCV/README.md

 After installing anaconda and setting up your jupyter notebook.
 You must install OpenCV latest version for the program to run.

 Step1.
-Open your jupyter notebook in any directory in your local machine.
+Open your jupyter notebook in any directory on your local machine.

 Step2.
 Type: pip install OpenCV-python and execute that cell.